vim-ctrlspace/vim-ctrlspace/README.md

 The _file_ mode, or the _file append_ mode.
 It allows you to _add_ a file (as a buffer) to the current tab.
 In other words, it opens files from the current project directory.
 Notice, only the current working directory is considered here.
+Moreover, you should also avoid the `autochdir` option because **Vim-CtrlSpace** makes a lot of assumptions regarding your current working directory path.
+Therefore it is advised to add `set noautochdir` to your `.vimrc` file.

 The plugin tries to estimate if the contents of the current directory can be considered as a valid project.
 It looks for so called _project root markers_.
 The markers are usually repository directories or files like `.git`.
 If there is no presence of such root makers, the plugin will ask you whether the current directory should be permanently considered as a project root.
 This will prevent you from accidental loading root of i.e. your home directory, as it would be really time consuming and rather pointless.

 For the first time (or after some disk operations) the file list is populated with data.
 Sometimes, for a very large project this could be quite time consuming (I've noticed a lag for a project with